crespohector/welcome-to-mod-7/README.md

 The gray or blue check means the question seems to have been resolved by an IA or other student but is awaiting some form of confirmation.

 # ⚠️ or ❌
-The alert emoji means the question may not be specific enough or may not show clear evidence of independent student research on AAO, Stack Overflow, Google, etc. Please do not interpret this in any negative way.
-Do not hesitate to ask questions, IA's are here to help and guide you in answering questions.
-Formulating good questions is a great skill to acquire as a software engineer and it does take practice.
-So, don't hesitate!
+The alert emoji means the question may not be specific enough or may not show clear evidence of independent student research on AAO, Stack Overflow, Google, etc.

-Before the IA's can effectively address the question, the student will need to add more information, screenshots, a description of what you have done so far in terms of research and solution attempts, and/or a link to the repo with a recent commit message clearly describing the issue.
+Before the IA's can effectively address the question, the student will need to add more information, screenshots, and a description of what you have done so far in terms of research and solution attempts.

 Once you have revised the question, tag the IAs or re-post a new version of the question in the lecture questions channel.

 ### Good Question Template

 To ensure the quickest possible response to a question, you are encouraged to literally copy, paste, and fill this out when asking a question in Slack.
-The Mod 7 team may ask you to do so if it seems like it might help expedite answering your question.

 1. What feature/task are you working on? (modals, API routes, React components, Reducer, etc)
 2. Describe the problem (what are you trying to do?
 What is it currently doing?)